jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 You can also deploy many of the quickstarts and run the Arquillian tests from Eclipse using JBoss tools.
 However, EJB Client currently has limited support in the Eclipse Web Tools Platform (WTP).
 For that reason, some quickstarts that ship with Red Hat JBoss Enterprise Application Platform are not supported in Red Hat JBoss Developer Studio.

-For information on how to configure Maven and Red Hat JBoss Developer Studio for use with the quickstarts, see [Run the Quickstarts in Red Hat JBoss Developer Studio](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/6.4/html-single/Getting_Started_Guide/index.html#Run_the_Quickstarts_in_JBoss_Developer_Studio1 "Run the Quickstarts in Red Hat JBoss Developer Studio") in the _Getting Started Guide_ for Red Hat JBoss Enterprise Application Platform.
+For information on how to configure Maven and Red Hat JBoss Developer Studio for use with the quickstarts, see the _Getting Started Guide_ in the [Product Documentation](https://access.redhat.com/documentation/en/jboss-enterprise-application-platform/) for Red Hat JBoss Enterprise Application Platform.

 See [Get Started](http://www.jboss.org/get-started/ "Get Started") on the JBoss Developer web site for additional information.